-Gemm Learning is a Gardiner Scholarship approved provider.
+Gemm Learning is a Family Empowerment Scholarship (Gardiner) approved provider.

 Gemm Learning bills the Step up for Students office directly.
 Families do not incur any out of pocket costs while waiting for reimbursement.
 Application renewals for families who currently receive the scholarship need to be completed by the end of April.
 New families will be able to apply starting in late April.